 Home » About Plagiarism »

-Self-plagiarism is a term that usually refers to using one’s own content more than one time.
+January 5, 2013Self-plagiarism is a term that usually refers to using one’s own content more than one time.
 It means that you wrote some content once and, as per requirement, used it at another place too.
 It might be an article, a column, a paper or a research.
-Most of the authors feel that since it’s their own work, they can reuse it any way and anywhere they want.
+Most of the authors feel that since it’s their own work, they can reuse it anyway and anywhere they want.
 Well, that’s not true.

-You have to make sure that you even use your own content with citation.
-If you don’t cite it, it’s considered as plagiarism, although not of the sort as is the case with copying others’ stuff, but it’s ethically wrong to reuse the content written by you for submission as an assignment to 2 different teachers or submitting it as an article without referring to the original article where it was first posted.
+You have to make sure that you even use your own content with citations.
+If you don’t cite it, it’s considered plagiarism, although not of the sort as is the case with copying others’ stuff, but it’s ethically wrong to reuse the content written by you for submission as an assignment to 2 different teachers or submitting it as an article without referring to the original article where it was first posted.

 As a social responsibility, what we can do is to spread the word.
 When talking about plagiarism, we should also mention that self-plagiarism s also something almost equally unethical as much is plagiarizing somebody else’s content.
 Moreover, instructors should discourage students from using the projects and assignments that they have made for one subject for other class or semester projects.
 Until and unless we spread the awareness, it’s not going to be acknowledged.